309thEDDGE/tip/README.md

 4. The command line will log the URL with token necessary to navigate to the jupyter lab instance.

-### Jupyterlab quickstart
+### Jupyterlab and Conda env quickstart

 Alternatively, run
 ```bash
 /home/user/user_scripts/jupyter_conda.sh
 ```

-To generate a conda environment and run a jupyterlab instance
+To generate a conda environment and run a jupyterlab instance.
+Rerunning this script will skip over the conda env generation process and immediately launch a new jupyterlab instance.

 ### Helper Script (preferred)